-The opposite of pure self-interest is altruism, which means a concern for the well-being of others, without thought about oneself.
-Although it would be excessively idealistic to assume that altruism is the prime mover in human behavior, it is reasonable to assert that some elements of altruism enter into most people's decision making-contrary to the simple neoclassical model of "rational" selfishness.
+The opposite of pure self-interest is altruism, which means a concern for the wellbeing of others, without thought about oneself.
+Although it would be excessively idealistic to assume that altruism is the prime mover in human behavior, it is reasonable to assert that altruism does enter into many people's decision making-contrary to the simple neoclassical model of "rational" selfishness.

-altruism: actions focused on the well-being of others, without thought about oneself
+altruism: actions focused on the well-being of others, without thought about oneself the common good: the general well-being of society, including one's own well-being

 Especially relevant to economics is the fact that much economic behavior may be motivated by a desire to advance the common good-the general good of society, of which one's own interests are only a part.
 Striving to advance the common good means seeing your own well-being as connected to the larger well-being of society.

 That is, people are often willing to participate in the creation of social benefits, even if this involves some personal sacrifice, as long as they feel that others are also contributing.